WeiWei060512/NUMTs-detection/README.md

 Wei W, Schon K, Elgar G, Orioli A, Tanguy M, Giess A, Tischkowitz M, Caulfield M, Chinnery PF.
 Nuclear-embedded mitochondrial DNA sequences in 66,083 human genomes.
 Nature 611, 105–114 (2022). https://doi.org/10.1038/s41586-022-05288-7

-Please cite this paper when using our code in your publications.
+Note: It's not a software to do general analysis and won't be maintained.
+If you do use the code in your publications, please cite our paper.

 1. NUMTs and breakpoints detection